No-one-alone/no-one-alone.github.io/Homework_4/blog.md

 ![Web](./Images/merge_1.PNG)

 After dealing with any resultant merge conflicts with appropriate code edits along with adding and committing, the hw4_mile_converter branch was then merged into the master branch.
 Unfortunately, this resulted in a "Fast-forward" merge where instead of maintaining branches as separate via creation of a new commit object, a single branch with all commits was instead produced with master which does not allow us to maintain a history of the feature branch unlike in the non fast-forward merge.
-The difference between these types of merges can be seen this diagram.
+The difference between these types of merges can be seen in this diagram.

 ![Web](./Images/ff_vs_noff.PNG)